-- 1. When product is shipped, Selling and Fulfillment Foundation recalculates the Inventory Value for the fulfillment location.
-See the calculation for Inventory Value in Section 6.9. - 2.
-When a shipment is confirmed in Selling and Fulfillment Foundation, Selling and Fulfillment Foundation publishes the information to be used in a Financial application.
-For more information about the inventory transactions and the specific data published, see the Selling and Fulfillment Foundation: Application Platform Configuration Guide for time triggered transaction appendix - 3.
+- 1. When product is shipped, Sterling Selling and Fulfillment Foundation recalculates the Inventory Value for the fulfillment location.
+See the calculation for Inventory Value in "Inventory Costing" on page 68. - 2.
+When a shipment is confirmed in Sterling Selling and Fulfillment Foundation, Sterling Selling and Fulfillment Foundation publishes the information to be used in a Financial application.
+For more information about the inventory transactions and the specific data published, see the Sterling Selling and Fulfillment Foundation: Application Platform Configuration Guide for time triggered transaction appendix - 3.
 The Shipment Confirmation event is used to update general ledger entries for cost of goods sold, inventory and various variance accounts.
-This event is published for each order line separately and

-Sales and A/R postings should typically be made through the invoice publishing event.
+This event is published for each order line separately and Sales and A/R postings should typically be made through the invoice publishing event.